alexpechkarev/alpinejs-multiselect/README.md

 </select>
 ```

-Initiat the Apline.js component, pre-selected options can be deifend by initializing `selected` property witn an array of values. `elementId` references the select element `id` defined above.
+Initiate the Apline.js component, pre-selected options can be defined by initializing `selected` property with an array of values. `elementId` references the select element `id` defined above.

 ```html
  <div class="w-full" x-data="alpineMuliSelect({selected:['te_11', 'te_12'], elementId:'multSelect'})">